nervosnetwork/ckb-demo-ruby/docs/how-to-write-contracts.md

 }
 ```

-This script uses `reference` field to refer to an existing cell for contract binary.
+This script uses `reference` field to refer to an existing cell for script binary.
 It contains one `signed_args` item, which is the public key for current user.
 It also has 2 items for `args`: the signature calculated for current transaction, and the sighash type to use here.
-Note that while this example has one `signed_args` item and 2 `args` items, this is completely determined by the actual contract binary running, CKB doesn't have any restrictions here.
+Note that while this example has one `signed_args` item and 2 `args` items, this is completely determined by the actual script binary running, CKB doesn't have any restrictions here.

-# Writing Contracts in Ruby
+# Writing Scripts in Ruby

-While it is possible to write contracts in pure C, it is not the main focus of this document.
-Here we will explain how to write Ruby contracts with our custom [mruby-contracts](https://github.com/nervosnetwork/mruby-contracts).
-Note this just serves as an example here, it doesn't mean CKB is limited to contracts written in Ruby.
-On the contrary, CKB is extremely flexible and you can use almost any languages out there to write contracts, for example, you can leverage [micropython](https://micropython.org/) to write Python contracts, you can use [duktape](https://duktape.org/) to build JavaScript contracts.
-Of course if your focus is on performance, you can also directly use C to write contracts that extracts the maximum computing power out of CKB VM, and when Rust's RISC-V port becomes more stable, you can also use Rust to write CKB contracts.
+While it is possible to write scripts in pure C, it is not the main focus of this document.
+Here we will explain how to write Ruby scripts with our custom [mruby-contracts](https://github.com/nervosnetwork/mruby-contracts).
+Note this just serves as an example here, it doesn't mean CKB is limited to scripts written in Ruby.
+On the contrary, CKB is extremely flexible and you can use almost any languages out there to write scripts, for example, you can leverage [micropython](https://micropython.org/) to write Python scripts, you can use [duktape](https://duktape.org/) to build JavaScript scripts.
+Of course if your focus is on performance, you can also directly use C to write scripts that extracts the maximum computing power out of CKB VM, and when Rust's RISC-V port becomes more stable, you can also use Rust to write CKB scripts.

-To help writing CKB contracts, we have ported [mruby](https://github.com/mruby/mruby) to CKB VM environment and also created several mruby libraries supporting CKB contract development:
+To help writing CKB scripts, we have ported [mruby](https://github.com/mruby/mruby) to CKB VM environment and also created several mruby libraries supporting CKB script development:

 * mruby-sha3: A sha3 binding for mruby environment
 * mruby-secp256k1: A secp256k1 binding for mruby environment
 * mruby-ckb: CKB supporting libraries, including features to read transaction data as well as sending debug messages.

-To build mruby contracts, first follow the [setup steps](https://github.com/nervosnetwork/ckb-demo-ruby-sdk#configure-ckb) in the Ruby SDK.
-Then you can locate the mruby contract cell via the Ruby SDK:
+To build `mruby-contracts`, first follow the [setup steps](https://github.com/nervosnetwork/ckb-demo-ruby-sdk#configure-ckb) in the Ruby SDK.
+Then you can locate the mruby script cell via the Ruby SDK:

 ```ruby
 [1] pry(main)> api = Ckb::Api.new